9dark9/vcredist/README.md

 Make sure to use the Custom AIO v35 packs for better features and switches.

+## INF-based overrides (v103 and later):

+- VC++ Redists 2005 ~ 2026 Uninstall entries are unified and simplfied using INF-based uninstaller entry

+- These simple INF overrides act as alternative entry for each version/arch of the VC++ runtimes

+- This gives a better listings for the Runtimes, with organized and aligned naming scheme

+- For installation, the INF override register itself, and hide the associated Runtimes entries

+- For uninstallation, the INF override uninstall the associated Runtimes, and unregister itself

+- To restore the old behavior and only show the original Runtimes entries:

+run the repack with `/aiN` switch
+or extract and run `ARP.cmd` and choose **2.
+Show**

 ## Credits:

 - [@ricktendo64](https://forums.mydigitallife.net/members/28038/) / MDL forums - repacks.net - wincert.net